dragonflyoss/d7y.io/docs/advanced-guides/personal-access-tokens.md

 You can use a personal access token to call open API.

-In this article, we will show you how to create, use, modify and delete personal access token.
+In this article, you will learn how to create, use, modify and delete personal access token.

 ## About personal access tokens